omergal99/react-music-world/README.md

-I have not yet uploaded the project to a URL
+I have uploaded the project to a URL: https://omergal99.github.io/react-music-world/#/

 ## Explanation